-New Zealand police plan to recover bodies from volcanic island on Friday
+New Zealand volcano toll seen at 16; police plan to recover bodies on Friday

 There were 47 people on the island, also known by its Maori name Whakaari, at the time of the eruption.
 Twenty-four of those were from Australia, nine from the United States, five from New Zealand, four from Germany, two each from China and Britain and one from Malaysia.

-Nico Fournier, a volcanologist at New Zealand’s geological science agency GNS Science, said monitoring equipment still active on the island put the risk of a further eruption over the next 24 hours at 50% to 60%.
+Graham Leonard, a senior scientist at New Zealand’s geological science agency GNS Science, said monitoring equipment still active on the island put the risk of a further eruption over the next 24 hours at 50% to 60%, up from 40% to 60% on Wednesday.

-“We believe that there is shallow magma, the molten rocks, which is driving the activity under the surface ... which is the level of tremor that is increasing, and it keeps increasing as we speak as well,” Fournier told reporters.

-“The consequence of those processes is that the situation remains highly volatile,” he said.
+“Today is less safe than yesterday and the day before,” he said.

-In the event of another eruption, anybody on the island could be “pummeled to death” by flying rocks or overcome by ash and gases in temperatures exceeding hundreds of degrees Celsius, Fournier said.
+In the event of another eruption, anybody on the island could be “pummeled to death” by flying rocks or overcome by ash and gases in temperatures exceeding hundreds of degrees Celsius, said GNS Science volcanologist Nico Fournier.

-Graphic: Volcanic Eruption in New Zealand (here)
+GRAPHIC: Volcanic Eruption in New Zealand (here)

 Many of the injured are being treated for severe burns, and medical officials are importing some 1.2 million square cm (186,000 square inches) of skin.
 The amount of skin needed equates to about 60 donors.
 In New Zealand, only five to 10 people donate skin each year, the New Zealand Herald reported.